-The Neighborhood Patrol Team under the guidance of the Operations Group Manager consist of (4) Police Inspectors (Lieutenant) and four (4) Team Supervisors (Sergeant).
-There are thrity-two (34) patrol officers, two (2) k-9 officers, and two (2) German Sheperd dogs which cover four (4) working shifts.
-The Neighborhood Patrol Unit works a twelve (12) hour work day and provdes services to six (6) patrol sectors throughout the community.
+The Neighborhood Patrol Team under the guidance of the Operations Group Manager consist of three (3) Police Inspectors (Lieutenant) and four (4) Team Supervisors (Sergeant).
+There are thirty-four (34) patrol officers, two (2) k-9 officers, and two (2) German Sheperd dogs which cover four (4) working shifts.
+The Neighborhood Patrol Unit works a twelve (12) hour work day and provides services to six (6) patrol sectors throughout the community.

 Neighborhood Patrol Unit

 This unit consists of six (6) Neighborhood Patrol Teams which are primarily responsible for the preservation of the peace and tranquility of the community.
 The teams provide proactive problem solving policing services in all phases of the operation, which can be performed efficiently and effectively by uniformed officers.
 The members of these teams are assigned permanent work shifts and patrol sectors to enhance their ability to resolve community problems.
 The teams also provide traffic enforcement, traffic accident investigation, and all other duties as outlined by state statute, city ordinance, and department policy and guidelines.

 Of the thirty-four patrol officers assigned to the Neighborhood Patrol Team, two officers are primarily responsible for the preservation of the peace and tranquility throughout the St. Louis Outlet Mall and surrounding area.